tcarland/spark-hive-tools/README.md

 ```

 To build the jar for testing, first compile via ***mvn package*** followed by
-running the script **src/test/resources/build-test-jar.sh** Run the dbval-test.sh
+running the script **src/test/resources/build-test-jar.sh**
-script providing the hostname of the external mysql server to run the test.
+Run the *dbval-test.sh* script providing the hostname of the mysql server to
+run the test.
 ```
   ./bin/dbval-test.sh mydbhost:3306
 ```

 * Note that scripts should be run relative to the project root directory.

 ##### HiveTableMeta

 Creates a key/value file of *table_name* to the db *create table* statement.
 This
 can be useful to create a backup of the table metadata.
 The resulting file can be
 used to recreate table metadata in a different environment.
-This can especially
+This can be useful
-apply to cloud environments, for instance, in Azure, using adls endpoints for
+for cloud environments, for instance, in Azure, using ADLS endpoints for
-external tables likely need their endpoint hdfs location modified when tables are
+external tables would need their endpoint HDFS locations modified when tables are
-copied elsewhere (eg. CDH BDR(distcp) does not support ADLS source/target).
+copied elsewhere.
+Note that CDH BDR(distcp) does not support ADLS source/targets.